From

 patients for the variety of medical services that I rendered.
 The clinic’s

-Moslem migrants who escaped the war in Mindanao .
+Muslim migrants who escaped the war in Mindanao .

 There were times I had to dig into my own pocket to pay for the taxi for those seriously

 children out of the hospital.
-Others took medicines from my pharmacy promising
+Others took medicines from my pharmacy, promising to return the money, but some never came back.

-2000, I got a call early in the evening from my sister-in-law.
+On June 12, 2000, I got a call early in the evening from my sister-in-law.
 My eldest

 brother Khalid (living in Manila )

 had a heart attack.
-I rushed to the hospital but he was dead by the time I got
+I rushed to the hospital, but he was dead by the time I got

 there.
 When our father died at a very early age, Khalid sort of assumed the

-breakfast, he was telling his wife how he was having a vision right there and
+morning, he asked her to bring him to their favorite restaurant.
+While having breakfast, he was telling his wife how he was having a vision right there and

 there.

-“I think, we are
+“I think we are

 going to have an important family gathering,” he told her.
 “I see all of my

-June, I flew with his corpse to Cagayan de Oro City Airport where his sons, my
+At 5:00 in the morning on the 13th of June, I flew with his corpse to Cagayan de Oro City Airport, where his sons, my brothers, and immediate relatives were waiting.

 With education so